apehex/tokun/articles/tokun.1.md

 The serie is heavily focused on western languages, due to personal knowledge.
 Still the concepts were tested on asian and middle-eastern languages.

+## Proposition

+Instead of building vocabularies outside of LLMs, the idea is to train a NN to produce its own embeddings.

+The model will learn to compress and decompress at the same time.

+Compared to current techniques, both axes will be reduced by several orders: eventually, the example prompt would be represented as a `(9, 256)` tensor.

 ## UTF-32 <=> "Better" UTF-8